matthewtolman/zig_csv/README.md

 ### Column Parser

-The column parser will perform memory allocations.
-The memory allocations have a memory lifetime tied to the returned row (i.e. calling `row.deinit()` will deallocate all associated memory).
-Additionally, the parser will unescape quoted strings (i.e. "Johnny ""John"" Doe" will become `Johnny "John" Doe`).
+The column parser will parse a CSV file and make fields accessible by index.
+The memory for a row and its fields are held by the row (i.e. calling `row.deinit()` will deallocate all associated memory).
+Additionally, the parser will unescape quoted strings automatically (i.e. "Johnny ""John"" Doe" will become `Johnny "John" Doe`).

 Lines are parsed one-by-one allowing for streaming CSV files.
 It also allows early termination of CSV parsing.
 Below is an example of parsing CSVs with the parser: